hagerrady13/CondenseNet-PyTorch/README.md

 - tensorboardX: 1.2

 ### ToDo:
-* Add network profiling for FLOPS counting
+* Add network profiling for counting the number of FLOPS
 * Implement the condensation layers to optimize the model for inference

 ### References:
-* CondenseNet official implementation in Pytorch: https://github.com/ShichenLiu/CondenseNet
+* CondenseNet official implementation in PyTorch: https://github.com/ShichenLiu/CondenseNet

 ### License:
 This project is licensed under MIT License - see the LICENSE file for details.